 33. Bath Toys and Squirt Toys

 You know those cute bath animals that squirt water?
 Cut them open, and there is a good chance you will find mold growing in them after months of use.
-One study suggests that children who are around mold growth exhibit respiratory issues, fatigue, and headache.
-While this relates to extreme cases of mold, it is a good idea to prevent mold build up in water toys.
+One study suggests that children who are around mold growth exhibit respiratory issues, fatigue and headaches.
+While this relates to extreme cases of mold, it is a good idea to prevent mold buildup in water toys.

 34. Antique Toys

 While old toys saved from past childhoods or found at the thrift store offer warm feelings of nostalgia, they can also carry safety risks.
 Before allowing a child play with an older toy, do a quick web search to see if the toy was banned.
 A good rule to follow is to keep anything with small, magnetic pieces out of reach.

 Lead can be found in toys manufactured with lead in the paint, plastic or metal.
 This is true for older toys and unregulated toys made in foreign countries.
 You can test for lead with home testing kits, like 3M’s LeadCheck swabs, which cost less than $22 for a pack of eight.

 If you discover a toy is unsafe for play, you can still display it as décor.
 Do not donate the toy, since it can put another family at risk of harm.
 The Environmental Protection Agency (EPA) says that lead-contaminated items should be discarded with regular household trash.